harpreetsingh888/metocean/README.md

 * My thoughts of refactoring are as follows:
     1. In renderGraphs.js, methods drawFirstGraph, drawSecondGraph and so on can be combined into a single method which makes the xhr request(with extra parameter) for each graph.
     2. In DefaultController.php, similarly instead of getDataForFirstGraphAction, getDataForSecondGraphAction and so on there can be a single method getDataForGraphsAction which will listen to the route "/getDataForGraphs/{$type}". $type variable can be first, second or third so relevant data can be returned.
+    3. Use Bower to manage front end project dependencies.

-I am quite happy to get familiar with a powerful library D3JS and its plugins and hope to use it the future.
+I wasn't able to implement fully the way I thought about this project due to lack of time while working full time but I am quite happy to get familiar with a powerful library D3JS and its plugins and hope to use it the future.